Minimum Configuration Required for MistikaVR:

 If you are building your own system these are our recommendations.

-Windows: Given that the latest GPU models can be difficult to find in stock (or be expensive) we have decided to include a lsit of models from old generations.
+Windows: On Windows NVIDIA is the preferred optin.
+Given that the latest GPU models can be difficult to find in stock (or be expensive) we have decided to include a lsit of models from old generations.
 The fact is that some old models were great machines and are still very fast for Mistika.

-Please note that only the models that were considered to have the best perfomance/cost ratios for Mistika from each generation are listed above.
-The clasification criteria is subjective and includes not only the raw performance (cuda cores) but also other aspects like the amount of graphics memory, robustness, and the average cost in the open market at the date of this document (refurbished units).
-But other high end models of previous generations not in the list can still be a great option if you find a good offer for them.
+Please note that only the models that were considered to have good perfomance/cost ratios for Mistika from each generation are listed above ("Titan" equivalent models are not included in the list for performance/cost reasons, but they are perfectly valid if you can find one of those at a good price).
+The clasification criteria is subjective and includes not only the raw performance (cuda cores) but also other aspects like the amount of graphics memory and robustness.
+Models with less than 8GB dedicated memory are not listed, although they can work well for simple cases.
+Value for money is highlighted acording to the average cost in the open market at the date of this document (refurbished units).

 Storage: Ideally as fast as needed to read all the camera shots simultaneously.
 Also important when rendering to uncompressed formats.
 Please note that rendering involves both reading and writing at the same time, so if the storage is not fast enough and the destination format is specially big (like DPX or EXR) then it can help to put the original files in one drive and rendering to a different one.